 - recording of lessons

-First, I’ll add what I think I might say in answer to the question.
-I would like to have had…
+Now, if I may, I’ll add what I think I might say in answer to the question.
+Let’s see how many ‘haves’ I can fit into this sentence: I would have liked to have had…

 (on my CELTA cert course):

 - MORE time!
-Maybe a another week or two, I remember it felt like ‘cramming’ at points, there was so much to do with all the required lesson planning plus assignments.
+Maybe another week or two – I remember it felt like ‘uber-cramming’ at points, there was so much to do with all the required lesson planning plus assignments.

 - MORE follow-up.
 I’d really have liked to have some specific post-course thing (6 months later?), even if it were just some kind of online event.